 Alongside his photographic practice Robert initiated and continues to run Macula, a collective for young photographers.
 He also curates work in his studio and exhibition space Dodo as well as in various locations with the Unveil’d festival.

 Robert's work has been exhibited and published internationally and featured on various platforms including; Juxtapoz, Lensculture, Photoworks, Fotoroom, Ain’t Bad Magazine and Darwin.
 His photography was also included in the first Fisheye Photobook, a curated selection of work that was initially featured online.

-Robert was recently nominated for the Mack First Book Prize and the Magnum Graduate Photography Award this year & recently won the single image category 'life' at the Renaissance Photography Prize.
+Robert was nominated for the Mack First Book Prize and the Magnum Graduate Photography Award this year & recently won the single image category 'life' at the Renaissance Photography Prize.